 CONSIDERATIONS WHEN INITIATING AND PLANNING A VTS

-The IALA risk management toolbox provides a detailed methodology for identifying and assessing relevant issues and problems.
-Considerations when initiating and planning a VTS, and using the toolbox, may include:
+The IALA risk management toolbox provides a detailed methodology for identifying and assessing relevant issues and problems when initiating and planning a VTS and sub-areas or sectors.
+This may include the following considerations.

 Traffic data

 Information should be obtained on: